What type of financial advisor do I need?

 • Pension Financial Adviser

-An expert pension advisor will have in-depth knowledge, experience and qualifications in advising on pensions.
-Pensions can be complicated products, and for most people, a pension is their life savings, so it makes sense to get specialist advice.
-An independent pension advisor will generally start with reviewing your current pension products, your needs and financial circumstances.
+An independent pension adviser will generally start with reviewing your current pension products, your needs and financial circumstances.
 From there an adviser will recommend products or a plan that will help you to achieve your goals when you hit retirement potentially.

 Certain pension products are called ‘Final-Salary pensions or Defined Benefit pensions’; you will need a specialist pension adviser to transfer these policies.
 An adviser is required due to the complexities of the products and the guarantees these types of pensions offer.